Best Sumba Travel Guide: Dry Tourism and Thoughts on Wellness Travel

 Tourism without alcohol works best when it is not enforced.
 The best-alcohol-light journeys under natural influences work best where cities do not attract a huge nightlife presence.

 Instead, nature must define the pace.
 In this way, Sumba is unique.
-The absence of urban noise, bar cultures, and constant distractions allow guests to unconsciously slow down and harmonize with the environment.
-Days are structured around the sun, tides, food, and mobility.
-In the evenings, guests are engaged in conversation, watching the sun go down, and reflecting in silence, all with no need for external stimulation in the form of entertainment.
+The absence of urban noise, bar cultures, and constant distractions allow guests to automatically slow down and harmonize with the environment.
+Days are structured around the sun, surroundings, and mobility.
+In the evenings, guests engage in organic conversations, watch the sun go down, and reflect even in silence, all with no need for external stimulation in the form of entertainment.

 Coastal relaxation spot in West Sumba for dry tourism travelers seeking clarity and ocean views